wagerfield/onno/docs/features.md

 <Box w="large.-1" />
 ```

+### Transform Functions

+Styled System provides a `transformValue` option to allow you to convert a unitless value to pixels for example.
+The `transformValue` option expects a function with the signature `(value, scale) => value`.
+This API was designed to support special cases where you might want to invert a value from a scale—such as when working with margins.

+Onno's `transform` options expects a function with the signature `(value) => value` and does not pass a "scale".
+This design decision was made

+### More Render Functions

+Styled System ships with a [comprehensive set][styled-system-table] of render functions.

+Onno builds on these and provides a much more complete set of functions that cover the majority of commonly used CSS properties.

+These functions are organised into granular composition "sets" across a number of [source files][onno-source-files] for maintainability.
+Furthermore, each and every render function uses `csstype` definitions to validate prop values.

+In addition to this, every render function provides an `alias` to facilitate rapid UI development.
+Unless you are familiar with onno's aliases, using them will obviously come at a sacrifice for readability and self-documentation, but they're there if you want to use them.

 ### Naming Conventions

 A number of naming conventions have been introduced to onno to enforce consistency and predictability.